rnitta/svgsanitizer/README.md

 There are many known bugs.

+- critical: Map will not assure orders, so if there are `.class1` and `.class10`, replacing ids/classes may be done improperly.
 - Panic will occur if invalid SVG (or any files other than SVG) paths are specified.